 Not every marketing asset can be personalized.
-However, segmenting an audience lets you group them by certain characteristics and sends specific messages that speak to them, instead of blanket offers that miss the opportunity to connect.
+However, segmenting an audience lets you group them by certain characteristics and sends curated offerings that speak to them, instead of blanket offers that miss the opportunity to connect.

 Audience segmentation allows you to focus your efforts on an individual customer type so you can better cater to their needs.
 It gives your company an advantage over competitors by showing your customers that you understand them and know them best.